IBM/ignition/docs/user-guide/framework/bootstrap-components/job_queue.md

 # Job Queue

-A Job Queue is a core feature required by many of the Services expected in a VIM or VNFC driver.
-As a result, all of the Services listed below are enabled by default when using the `ignition.boot.api.build_vim_driver` or `ignition.boot.api.build_vnfc_driver` method.
+A Job Queue is a core feature required by many of the Services expected in a VIM or Lifecycle driver.
+As a result, all of the Services listed below are enabled by default when using the `ignition.boot.api.build_vim_driver` or `ignition.boot.api.build_lifecycle_driver` method.

 In Ignition a job queue is implemented using a message bus, rather than in-memory, to maintain high availability.
-Jobs are queued on the message bus, each instance of the VIM/VNFC driver will take jobs from the queue, then either complete them or requeue them by posting it back to the bus.
+Jobs are queued on the message bus, each instance of the VIM/Lifecycle driver will take jobs from the queue, then either complete them or requeue them by posting it back to the bus.

 The following service is auto-configured when enabled: